muriopls/Bachelorthesis_Deep-Learning-Based-Price-Prediction-for-Online-Game-Trade-Markets/README.md

 ## Structure

 The project contains two different python projects: <br />
-* A selenium based website-scraper to extract the player base data of the FIFA20 players. <br />
+* A selenium based website-scraper to extract the player base data of the FIFA20 players in the folder *Selenium_Script*. <br />
-* The regression implementation, which contains the four models: <br />
+* The regression implementation in the folder *Regression*, which contains the four models: <br />
 *Linear Regression, Support Vector Regression, Random Forest* and *Deep Neural Network*

 ### Selenium Script